ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 """""""""""""""""""

-In ``uwtools``, the ``ufs.configure`` file is treated as a template so that the date and time information in the header may be filled in appropriately.
-The ``template_file:`` is the path to the input Jinja2 template.
-There is no option to add values in the YAML.
-Instead, the driver is programmed to enter necessary values for the template.
+The path to the input Jinja2 template for the ``ufs.configure`` file.

 The documentation for the ``ufs.configure`` file is :weather-model-io:`here<ufs-configure-file>`.